-One of the most popular topics for expectant parents is how to cope with labor and positions to use.
-This is also one of the most engaging and fun workshops for educators.
+Learning how to cope with labor and what positions to use are popular topics for expectant parents.
+These are also some of the most engaging and fun topics to teach for educators.

 Although childbirth classes cover comfort techniques, a Labor Comfort Workshop provides an opportunity for parents who have not yet enrolled to get to know you, your services and learn how this information ties into the content they will learn in a full childbirth class.

 Benefits for Parents

 A workshop on comfort measures tends to attract parents that may not have planned to enroll in a traditional full class but would still like this information.
 Often, this workshop helps them see that there is a lot more to learn, prompting them to go ahead and enroll in a full childbirth class.
 Whether they seek out further education or not, this workshop helps parents feel calmer and better prepared for their upcoming birth experience.

 Benefits for the Educator/Facility

 This interactive workshop is often a favorite of educators.
 It is an ideal workshop to host in partnership with other birth professionals in your area.
 For example, doulas can participate and assist parents with labor positions or coping techniques.
 They get to promote themselves to a variety of prospective clients and the educator gets another set of hands to help during class.
 Building relationships with other birth professionals is beneficial for everyone.

 There are many other ways a labor comfort workshop can help you and your business: